Recycle to Recycle: Electrolysis Rust Removal with Semco Carbon

 The Finished Product

-Here’s the adjustable wrench after the electrolysis has removed all the rust, even from the nooks and crannies that other methods could not hope to remove rust from.
+Here’s the adjustable wrench after the electrolysis has been used to remove rust and a quick wipe with a paper towel, even from the nooks and crannies that other methods could not hope to remove rust from.
 This piece can remain rust- free for a long time with an application of anti-corrosion oil.

 Where's The Rust?